bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 | Office 365 license  | No            |  Yes          |
 | Expiry date         | Yes           |  Yes          |

-Please see [Service Bulletin 1350](https://ociomysc.service-now.com/sp?id=kb_article&sys_id=7a69f65fdbff9d10fa86193813961978&spa=1) for more information
+Please see [Service Bulletin 1350](https://ociomysc.service-now.com/sp?id=kb_article&sys_id=7a69f65fdbff9d10fa86193813961978&spa=1) for more information.

 Contract managers must keep expiry dates updated because our team doesn’t have the ability to submit orders on behalf of ministries.

 It’s very likely contractors already with IDIRs have P2.
-To learn if contractors already have compatible IDIRs, please call 7-7000 or open a ticket to confirm through [MyService Centre](https://ociomysc.service-now.com/sp?id=ocio_sr_incident_management).
+If linking doesn't work, please call 7-7000 or open a ticket to confirm through [MyService Centre](https://ociomysc.service-now.com/sp?id=ocio_sr_incident_management).

 ### Contractors without IDIRs
 Each ministry has an authorized user who submits orders in [MyService Centre](https://ociomysc.service-now.com/sp?id=ocio_sr_incident_management).
 Please reach out to them as soon as possible to order an IDIR.
-Multiple IDIRs
+Multiple IDIRs.

 Developers with multiple IDIRs can link their most permanent IDIR to their GitHub ID.
 They can change IDIRs at any time.
 We tested and can confirm that users make changes on their own.